mrshll1001/thesis/src/fieldwork_casestudy.md

 Our fieldwork began in early 2016.
 Initially, this came in the form ofweekly visits by the lead author to in order to participate in theirdaily administrative and planning sessions.
 These were targeted tocoincide with the shifts of the part-time administrator so that theresearcher could engage with their work as well as that of other staff members.

 After several visits, fieldwork expanded to include participating in theorganisation’s work as a volunteer youth worker on a weekly basis.
-Thisfurther facilitated the lead author’s integration into the charity, andprovided opportunities to participate in and observe performing theirwork in order to develop a deeper understanding of their practices.Through this participant-observation, the lead author was able todevelop a vulgar competence @crabtree_doing_2012 of organisationalprocesses from which to learn from and reflect upon.
+Thisfurther facilitated the lead author’s integration into the charity, andprovided opportunities to participate in and observe performing theirwork in order to develop a deeper understanding of their practices.Through this participant-observation, the lead author was able todevelop a vulgar competence @crabtree_doing_2012 of organisational processes from which to learn from and reflect upon.
 At this point,visits became more frequent and occurred several times a week with daysbeing spent partly participating in administration and planning, andpartly in the performance of a volunteer role in community sessions and projects.

 During this time the researcher was given a range of duties to perform such as: everyday purchasing of equipment for activities; attending meetings with stakeholders; being involved in strategy meetings with partners; creating monitoring materials such as questionnaires; and compiling financial accounts.
 They were also given copies of the yearly accounts spreadsheets to inspect, with instruction to ask any questions as required.
 Informal interviews often occurred in-situ, either when the researcher was seeking clarification of an activity as it occurred in-the-moment, or when reflection on fieldnotes lead to a question which could only be answered by the setting’s members.
 These informal interviews were not audio-recorded, but were integrated into the data corpus through fieldnotes and fieldwork diaries.